son-link/TinySQLite/README.md

 ```
 **Params:**

-* $params (required): A assocative array with the parameters to use:
+* $params (array, required): A associative array with the parameters to use:
 	- table (string, required): the name of the table to get the result
 	- fields (array): A array with the fields to get (by default is all (\*))
-	- conditions (array or string): array or string wirh conditions.
+	- conditions (array or string): array or string with conditions.
 The array always use the AND operator, if you can use other operators or JOINS, etc, pass as string.
 	- orderby (string): order the result using ORDER BY.
 	- limit (int): the limit of results to return